 Pembe, a well-recognized brand name in most households over the decades, is renowned for its superior and consistent quality.
 From its beginnings in 1989 in a small section of Nairobi’s Industrial Area, Pembe Flour Mills Ltd. has become one of Kenya’s leading manufacturers of fortified maize flour, wheat flour, atta Mark 1, whole meal, porridges, baker’s flour, biscuit flour, and animal feeds.

-Under the leadership of CEO Riaz Jaffer, the company believes in using the best ingredients to manufacture the best product.
+The company believes in using the best ingredients to manufacture the best product.
 They have the latest, top-of-the-line automated technology to ensure product perfection and try to cater to customers as best they can through their dedicated customer care department.

 The Kenya Millers Fortification Index (KMFI) and the Path to Nutritious Food Accessibility